- Air Quality

 - Know where the nearest “cooling center” is located.
 Cooling centers, like libraries or community centers, can be a good place to avoid smoky air.

-- Masks with the label “N95” or “N100” can help protect you from air pollution, but aren’t useful for everyone.
-They should only be used as a last option.
+- Masks with the label “N95” or “N100” are the most effective type of mask that protects you from air pollution.
+Any mask or face covering should be used only as a last resort to protect against wildfire smoke.
 Please check with your doctor to see if this appropriate for you.
 More information here.